datr/MobilePASSER/README.md

 MobilePasser is a virtual environment and set of scripts to quickly generate a large number of mobile pass passwords.
-These can be helpful if you're trying to automate an action which requires on mobile pass for authentication.
+These can be helpful if you're trying to automate an action which requires a mobile pass token for authentication.
+It also allows you to sync the password list between multiple devices so you're not tied to whatever device is running the mobile pass software.

 Warning
 -------